rubyonjets/jets-rails/README.md

 # Jets Rails for Mega Mode

-This gem works in conjuction with Jets to allow you to run a Rails application on AWS Lambda.
-This gem is not meant to be used standalone.
-Instead, jets automatically adds this gem to a Rails application as part of [Mega Mode Rails Support](http://rubyonjets.com/docs/rails-support/).
+This gem works in conjuction with [Jets](http://rubyonjets.com/) to allow you to run a Rails application on AWS Lambda.
+Jets automatically adds this gem to a Rails application as part of [Mega Mode Rails Support](http://rubyonjets.com/docs/rails-support/).
+Here's a Blog Post Tutorial that covers Mega Mode: [Jets Mega Mode: Run Rails on AWS Lambda](https://blog.boltops.com/2018/11/03/jets-mega-mode-run-rails-on-aws-lambda).

 ## Usage